 WHERE TO EAT AUTHENTIC COCIDO MADRILEÑO IN MADRID

-Cocido madrileño is a stew that is eaten over several courses, or vuelcos (tippings of the pot).
-The first course is the broth of the stew, with vermicelli noodles cooked in as well, and is eaten like a soup.
-The pot is tipped to pour out the broth for the first course, and then a second time to serve up the chickpeas and vegetables.
-Most commonly the veggies include potatoes, carrots, and cabbage, but some other root vegetables may be used as well.
-The veggies and chickpeas are eaten off a plate with a spoon or fork.
-Another tipping results in the meat course.
-Meats that are featured in cocido madrileño are usually pork belly, jamón serrano, morcilla, chorizo and chicken.
+You eat the cocido madrileño over three courses, or vuelcos (tippings on the pot).
+The first serving is the stew broth with vermicelli noodles which you enjoy like soup.
+Then they pour out the broth and then as the second course, they serve up the chickpeas and vegetables.
+Veggies include potatoes, carrots, and cabbage, but Madrileños can also use other root vegetables.
+This part is not soup anymore, as you eat the veggies and chickpeas off a plate with a spoon or fork.
+The last is the meat course, such as pork belly, jamón serrano, morcilla, chorizo, and chicken.
 As you can see, this dish is not your average soup!
-You need an appetite to conquer madrileño and its several rounds of servings.
+You need a good appetite to conquer this delicious and hearty stew.

-Spaniards eat this dish during their big mid-day meal, usually in the winter time to get through the long, cold days.
-However, many restaurants serve cocido all year round so that visitors can get a taste any time.
-Here are some of our top picks for the best cocido in Madrid.
+Spaniards eat this dish during their big mid-day meal, usually in winter to get through the long, cold days.
+However, many restaurants serve cocido all year round so visitors can try it anytime.

 La Bola